mcordell/grape_token_auth/README.md

 # GrapeTokenAuth

+> __This gem is in active development__ and is not ready for production.
+See this issue milestone for reaching [functional parity with devise token auth][10] and being ready.
+Feel free to ping me if you want to help.

 GrapeTokenAuth is a token authentication solution for grape.
 It is compatible with [ng-token-auth][1] (for angular) and [j-toker][2] (for jquery) and is meant as a [grape][4] (rather than rails) version of [devise_token_auth][3].
 As such,